ni/ams-capabilities/README.md

 This repo contains the various implementations for BLS-compatible capabilities that can be used to accelerate the creation of a BLS Plugin.
 Include an instance of these classes in your BLS Plugin and it will handle the underlying channel data communication.

+# Requirements
+Requirements to use the BLS Capabilities and BLS Templates:

+* LabView2023/LabView2024
+* Battery Lab Software Plug-In Developer Toolkit (part of PAtools installer)
+* JKI JSON, Structure Error Handler and JSONtext library from VI Package Manager.

 # BLS plugins repositories compatible with PAtools

 Here is a list of known bls plugins used with PAtools: